nkowaokwu/igbo-api-admin/README.md

 The platform is deployed at [https://editor.igboapi.com](https://editor.igboapi.com/)

-### Contributing
+### Join our Community

-Contributions are always welcome.
-Please first join the Nkọwa okwu volunteer community before jumping in: [join here](https://nkowaokwu.com/volunteer)
+Would you like to contribute with a team?
+Join our Slack community: [join here](https://nkowaokwu.com/volunteer)

 ## Get Started